SIAI-Marchetti SF.260: Libya

 Libya was a major customer of the SIAI Marchetti SF.260 with an order of 240 SF.260WLs.
 The first 60 aircraft were manufactured in Italy, while the others were delivered as knock-down kits, and assembled in a new plant in Sebha, under the supervision of Italian technicians.

 The SF.260WL was intended for pilot training, but was also used for ground support during the war in Chad.
-Dozens of Italian pilots served as instructors for Libyan cadets from 1977 onwards.
+Dozens of Italian pilots served as instructors for Libyan cadets from 1977.
 Their number decreased in 1982, as they were supplemented by a group of 15 Libyan instructors, who had been trained at SIAI Marchetti's facilities in Italy.
 Libyan SF.260s played an important role during the country's involvement in Chad.
 They were used as light ground attack aircraft, using machine gun pods, rockets and bombs.
 Their first known actions took place in February 1978, when they participated in air strikes on the Chadian army garrison of Faya-Largeau together with Mil Mi-25 helicopters.
 As a result of the sustained bombardment, the majority of the 5,000 troops deployed there fled, and around 1,500 of them were taken prisoners on February 18.

 Gaddafi finally succeeded in installing a generally pro-Libyan government in N'Djamena in 1979 (the Transitional Government of National Unity or GUNT).
 However, the new Chadian defence minister, Hissène Habré, was fiercely anti-Libyan, and immediately started distancing himself from the rest of the government.
 This culminated in Habré's forces taking N'Djamena on 1 April 1980.
 Pro-Libyan factions fled to Libya, where they were reorganized and re-armed.
 These forces came back to Chad in October of the same year, together with the Islamic Legion.
 Once again, SF.260s were involved in heavy airstrikes on Faya-Largeau, together with Mi-25 helicopters, Mirage 5s and Tupolev Tu-22s.
 The quasi-continuous bombardment, which lasted for almost a week, had a big impact on the morale of the defenders.
 Hence, the pro-Libyan GUNT forces easily took control of Faya-Largeau in early November 1980.